 The Division's PDL program has been in operation since 2010 and, consequently, the program and savings associated with it have remained relatively stable.
 Because the program is mature and stable, relatively few changes have been made to it each year.
-Prescribers' awareness of the program increases as the program ages which can impact prescribing habits.
-During SFY 2018, there were 108 therapeutic drug categories included on the PDL.
-PDL changes were made to a total of 88 therapeutic drug categories in September 2017, November 2017, January 2018, February 2018, April 2018 and June 2018.
-Because changes were minimal and only five therapeutic drug categories had greater than five percent of claims shift based upon PDL changes, the risk of impacting beneficiaries' access to PDL medications and utilization and/or expenditures on medical and laboratory services was low.
+Prescribers' awareness of the program increases as the program ages, and their increased familiarity with the products included on the PDL can impact prescribing habits.
+During SFY 2019, there were 113 therapeutic drug categories included on the PDL.
+PDL changes were made to a total of 85 therapeutic drug categories in October 2018, December 2018 and January 2019.
+Because changes were minimal and only nine therapeutic drug categories had greater than five percent of claims shift based upon PDL changes, the risk of impacting beneficiaries' access to PDL medications and utilization and/or expenditures on medical and laboratory services was low.
 It is important to note that during this analysis, Myers and Stauffer can only determine association and not causality.